matryer/respond/README.md

 ```

   * Wrapping the handlers with the responder allows them to use the `respond.With` function
+  * Calling `respond.With` inside unwrapped handlers will cause a panic.

 #### Step 3.
 Use `respond.With` in your handlers